Float Fishing In New York: Trout, Steelhead, Salmon Tips

 I recommend a spinning reel of size 30 for most river and fishing conditions.

-Float Rods For Float Fishing New York
+Float Rods For New York Rivers

 The importance of float rods in Steelhead fishing cannot be overemphasized.
 You use the rod to get a good presentation and fight big fish.